 Storyteller on Page, Canvas & Screen

 Sin Ribbon is a writer, painter, and director.
-Her work is the culmination of screenplays, poetry, illustration, comics, and films.
+Her work is culminated from screenplays, poetry, illustrations, comics, and films.
 An eclectic blend, she uses these creative ventures to spin existential tales about the human condition, exploring dark and psychological worlds.
 She draws from the philosophical and spiritual to tell stories both of encouragement and consequence.
 In sharing these impassioned narratives, she hopes to inspire personal growth and change.

-In Her Burning: A Surreal Diary is an eight-episode narrative podcast, set in a dark and fictional world.
-This weekly podcast is composed of the main character's audio diaries, documenting her journey.
+In Her Burning: A Surreal Diary is an eight-episode narrative podcast set in a dark and fictional world, composed from audio diaries.
+Art prints from the podcast are available in my Shop.

 In an isolated society, teenage Erith has been chosen for Polishing, a ritualistic surgery that erases one's irises so the individual may see the Volucris—strange and enigmatic creatures that live in an alternate realm only visible to the Polished.
 She discovers a new, haunting reality after her procedure that warps light into darkness and reveals hidden secrets about the world.
 As she progresses, she and her companion, Calyx, discover frightening truths about the Polished and realize they are in danger of losing themselves to the changes Polishing inflicts on the mind.

 Episode 8 is now live!

 In this strange and surreal landscape, everything is lost and everything is gained.
 Thank you for joining me on this journey.

 Writer & Director: Sin Ribbon

 Re-recording Mixer, Sound Effects & Music Editor: Elizabeth Wolford